 The serum is free of artificial fragrance and has no natural scent either.

-Regarding the shipping, it’s expensive unless you’re a local.
-Given the short lifespan of this product, it’s only worth getting the 120ml bottle if you’re planning to share with a few friends, in which case, you can also split the shipping costs making it more reasonable.
+Given the short lifespan of this product, it’s only worth getting the 120ml bottle if you’re planning to share with a friend, in which case, you can also split the shipping costs making it more reasonable.
 The 30ml bottle should last the full life expectancy of the serum which is 3 months.
+Refrigerating extends that to up to 5 months.

 Timeless also offer multi-purchase discounts.10% discount applies when you purchase 2 items, 20% with 3 and 30% with 4 or more items.
-Keep in mind they have been known to offer their full range at 50% discount and free shipping for local orders only, over the value of US$75.00, so well worth waiting for this if you’re not in a hurry.
+Keep in mind they have been known to offer their full range at 40% discount and free shipping for local orders only, over the value of USD$100.00, so well worth waiting for this if you’re not in a hurry.

 Timeless is a US company.
-Their products ship from there and the UK.
+Their products ship from there and they also have a few international partners, although none in Australia.
 The serum is available at the company website.
-They guarantee product effectiveness when you order from them so, given how time critical this can be, I would only ever order directly.
-You may however purchase from third party resellers like Amazon but no such guarantee applies regarding product freshness.
+They guarantee product freshness when you order from them so, given how time critical this can be, I would only ever order directly.
+You may however purchase from third party resellers like Amazon but no such guarantee applies.

 Timeless clearly states that this serum has a 3 month shelf life, commencing from the date of purchase (not date of opening).
 It can however be extended with refrigeration for up to around 5 months.
 I usually split the serum into a second bottle and keep the stored one in the refrigerator (in an opaque package) and the one I am using in the box it came in within a drawer (away from light).
 I have had really good success in preserving it and using it all up without waste by following this process.
-When it oxidizes, the serum will turn some shade of brown or red at which time it should be discarded.
+It still retains a reduced effectiveness as it goes through the oxidation process however once it turns brown/red, it is should be discarded.

 There is no doubt that Vitamin C is an essential ingredient in any comprehensive skincare routine, reinforced by extensive benefits identified in scientific studies.
 Ascorbic acid skincare products can be extremely expensive.
 In comparison, this option from Timeless is well priced.
-The packaging is good, the dark bottle minimizing light absorption but not as air tight as that from say The Drunk Elephant.
-But then again, who wants to spend US$80.00 on 30ml of Vitamin C when a perfectly good alternative is available?
-Another high end option (also with a dropper dispensing system) is from SkinCeuticals, 30ml selling for a whopping US$165.00!!!
+The packaging is good, the dark bottle minimizing light absorption but not as air tight as that from say the Drunk Elephant.
+But then again, who wants to spend USD$80.00 on 30ml of Vitamin C when a perfectly good alternative is available?
+Another high end option (also with a dropper dispensing system) is from SkinCeuticals, 30ml selling for a whopping USD$165.00!!!
 Note, both these serums include ascorbic acid at a 15% concentration, 5% less than the Timeless version.
-Whether the expensive alternatives are better is irrelevant, since as far as I’m concerned, the benefits of the Timeless equivalent are outstanding.
-Just take a look at the consumer responses on their Facebook page and website (5 star average from almost 2000 reviews).
+Whether these luxury alternatives are better is irrelevant, since as far as I’m concerned, the benefits of the Timeless equivalent are outstanding.
+As I include Vitamin C in my skincare regimen continuously, I really can’t afford to be spending this amount four times year on just one routine step.

-It applies easily, having the consistently and appearance of water.
-I apply it in the morning every day on a clean face either before or straight after a hydrating toner to maximize its absorption into the skin.
+This serum applies easily, having the consistently and appearance of water.
+I use it in the morning every day on a clean face either before or straight after a hydrating toner to maximize its absorption into the skin by making it one of the first layers.
 It leaves no residue or stickiness, rather gets immediately soaked right in.
-It has no smell or physical sensation on application.
-I finish my morning routine with sunscreen.
+This serum layers beautifully and does not interfere with other products in my routine.
+It has no smell or physical sensation on application, at least for me.
+However, being quite acidic, it will cause stinging to irritated or broken skin so should be used with caution.
+I finish my morning routine with sunscreen, particularly since acids can make skin more sensitive to UV radiation.

-Since using the serum, I believe my skin tone has evened out and brightened.
-It’s hard to say whether fine lines have benefited from this product, or rather from the combination of the Vitamin C with other anti-ageing serums.
+It’s hard to say whether fine lines have benefited from this product, or rather from the combination of the Vitamin C with other anti-agers I have used simultaneously.
 The protective and brightening characteristics of this serum alone, make it worthwhile.
 If I can gain some level of wrinkle/fine line softening over time and achieve the “flawless, ageless look” promised, then that would be one extraordinary bonus!
 I don’t think I’m there just yet!

 |Natural and paraben free||Only available online|